stakater/mto-docs/content/crds-api-reference/template.md

 #### How It Works

-* The template contains mappings to pre-existing resources.
+* The template contains mappings to pre-existing resources (secrets and configmaps only).

 #### Use Cases